Creating Your Cover Letter

 Company Street Address

-In the opening paragraph, state what position you are applying for and where you saw the job posting.
-Mention the company’s name, and if you learned about the job from someone connected to the company, make sure you mention it at this point.
-It is important to catch the reader’s attention by checking the requirements mentioned in the job posting and briefly stating one or two specific reasons why you are a good fit for the position.
+In the opening paragraph, state the exact title of the position you are applying for and the name of the business.
+Mention where you saw the job posting.
+If you learned about the job from someone connected to the company, make sure you mention it at this point.
+Be sure you specify the title of your degree and your college either here or in the second paragraph.
+Finally, to catch the reader’s attention, check the requirements mentioned in the job posting and briefly state one or two of your skills or accomplishments that relate to those requirements here.
+End with a confident statement that you are a good fit for the position.

-In the second paragraph, give examples of your skills and accomplishments which correspond to the qualities the employer expects in a candidate; be sure to highlight specific work experience, education or skills you possess that specifically relate to these qualities.
-Because Applicant Tracking Systems are often used to screen applicants’ documents, be sure to include key words and phrases from the job description.
+In the second paragraph, describe additional examples of your skills and accomplishments which correspond to the qualifications, requirements, and abilities that the employer expects in a candidate.
+Be sure to highlight specific education, work experience, and skills you possess that relate to the job description.
+Because Applicant Tracking Systems are often used to screen applicants’ documents, be sure to also include key words and phrases from the job description.

 Sincerely,